ngrok vs. Tailscale

 Remembering IP addresses is hard.
 It can often be easier to type or remember human-readable domain names.

 With ngrok, by default the URL address they give you is randomly generated each time you want to expose a service.
-Their paid plans allow you to create static custom subdomains that are easier to remember when sharing out your local web servers, such as https://myapp.ngrok.io
+Their paid plans support custom domain creation which is easier to remember when sharing out your local web servers, such as https://myapp.ngrok.io

 .